 Black Resilience in the Gun Violence Prevention Movement

-In Mississippi, Black people are 1.5x more likely than white people to die by guns, and 5x more likely than white people to die by gun homicide.
+In Maryland, Black people are 17x more likely than white people to die by gun homicide.

 Black History Month